requests-cache/aiohttp-client-cache/CONTRIBUTING.md

 ### Running Tests

-- Run `pytest` to run all tests
+- Run `uv run pytest` to run all tests
-- Run `pytest test/unit` to run only unit tests
+- Run `uv run pytest test/unit` to run only unit tests
-- Run `pytest test/integration` to run only integration tests
+- Run `uv run pytest test/integration` to run only integration tests

 For CI jobs (including PRs), these tests will be run for each supported python version.
 You can use [nox](https://nox.thea.codes) to do this locally, if needed: